Course Information Nozawa Onsen Japan

 There are a fairly even mix of all levels of slopes and interests to suit everyone.
 Even if you ski here for days you can still discover little areas & pockets that will excite & delight.

-If you’re one of our guests, we have a very convenient Ski Locker and Drying Room located just near the main Nagasaka Gondola free for our guests.
+If you’re one of our guests, we have a very convenient Ski Locker located just near the main Nagasaka Gondola free for our guests.
 Leave your gear next to the slopes – Easy!

 If you go straight ahead takes you to ABC courses the latest course to be developed in Nozawa Onsen opening during the boom times in 1993.